JonKing93/Paleo-DA-Hackathon--October-2022/source/code3.rst

 Goal
 ----
-In this session, we'll use ``gridfile`` to create a data catalogue for climate proxy records.
+Use ``gridfile`` to create a data catalogue for climate proxy records.

 Step 1: Create a ``.grid`` file